 Does your teen have documented learning difficulties—and struggle with formal testing?
-Are you concerned that college prep tests like the PSAT, SAT, ACT, and CLT will not truly reflect your child’s abilities?
+Are you concerned that college admission tests like the SAT and ACT may not truly reflect your child’s abilities?

-Then consider investigating special test accommodations—such as additional time, extended breaks, and reading or seeing modifications.
+Then consider investigating special test accommodations—such as additional time, extended breaks, large print, or screen magnifiers.

 Accommodations don’t make a test easier; they simply allow your teen to better show what he or she knows under conditions more conducive to student success.

 The process of applying for accommodations can be a little tricky for homeschoolers, so follow these strategic tips!